debersonpaula/tsrx/readme.md

   // will be set in webpack-dev-server
   host: 'localhost',
   // all enviroments to be set in process.env
-  nodeEnv: {
+  env: {
     commentsExample: 'Comment from Node Enviroments',
     booleanValueExample: true,
     numericValueExample: 37,
-  },
     // all enviroments to be set in HTMLWebpackPlugin
     // available in HTML thru <%= htmlWebpackPlugin.options.propertyName %>
-  htmlEnv: {
     htmlComments: 'Comment from HTML Enviroment',
   },
 });